top of page

 9. You Don’t Believe in Yourself

 One of the biggest roadblocks to creativity is a lack of self-confidence.
-If you don’t believe in yourself, it will be very difficult to create anything new or different.
-But if you can learn to believe in your own abilities, you will be amazed at what you can achieve.
+If you don't believe in yourself, creating anything new or different won't be easy.
+But if you can learn to think in your abilities, you will be amazed at what you can achieve.

 Creativity is not just about having good ideas.
-It’s also about taking action on those ideas.
-If you want to be more creative, you need to start putting your ideas into action.
+It's also about taking action on those ideas.
+If you want to be more creative, you need to start implementing your ideas.
 This means taking risks, stepping outside your comfort zone, and being willing to fail.

 These are just some of the bad habits that stifle creativity.
-If you can learn to avoid them, you will be well on your way to becoming more creative.
+If you learn to avoid them, you will be well on becoming more creative.

 Get free resources, useful, well researched new ideas.
 Subscribe.